-The CBT-MDE Restoration Project site is on the North Farm of the Beltsville Agricultural Research Center (BARC) in Prince George’s County, Maryland.
+The 13-acre CBT-MDE Restoration Project site, part of the 29 acre North Farm Restoration Project, is a hidden jewel of the USDA Beltsville Agricultural Research Center (BARC) in Prince George’s County, Maryland.
 The BARC facility contains over 6,600 acres of agricultural fields, offices, and research laboratories.
-The 13-acre restoration area is located on part of a former Spray Irrigation Field (SIF).
-The SIF was previously comprised of modified agricultural wetlands, disturbed upland meadow, and a comprehensive ditch network.
-Prior to being converted to active agricultural production, the SIF was comprised of a headwater wetland and stream complex.
-The SIF was converted from active agricultural production and created for the disposal of treated, sanitary, wastewater.
+The project site was previously composed of modified agricultural wetlands, disturbed upland meadows, and a comprehensive ditch network.
+Historic soil types indicate that prior to being converted to active agricultural production, the area was a headwater wetland and stream complex – likely a coastal plain seepage bog.

 Restoration activities included installing aquifer connections; creating a stream channel; re‐establishing previously disturbed/degraded wetlands by restoring headwater hydrology/hydraulics and community composition, diversity and structure; installation of deer and goose exclusion fence; planting and seeding of native wetland and upland vegetation; re‐vegetation and creation of micro topography; and the treatment of invasive plant species.
-These activities have resulted in the restoration of a forested headwater wetland on all planned wetland restoration/creation and enhancement areas.
-This project promotes State and Federal objectives of implementing compensatory mitigation with collected in‐lieu fees, in addition to state and regional objectives for: watershed management, ecosystem restoration, water quality and wildlife habitat improvement, open space use/management, and green infrastructure connections by improving the ecosystem services.
-Construction on this project was completed in June 2017, and initial monitoring of the site shows success of the restoration projects.
+Construction on this project was completed in June 2017, and GTA serves as the long term / perpetual steward of the larger wetland and stream project.